Delivery: Daytime and blended online classes

 Dental Assistant — Associate in Applied Science Degree (64 credits)

 Admission into this program requires a special application and is highly competitive.
 The college may not be able to accept all applicants that meet the minimum admission standards.

 The demand for certified and licensed dental assistants exists with excellent placement, salary and benefits.
 As a dental assistant, you will participate in a variety of tasks that include chairside assisting, patient education, polishing teeth, taking radiographs, making study models, and preparing business forms.
 The Dental Assistant program is designed for career opportunities as a dental assistant in private dental offices, HMO clinics, public health institutions, dental supply and insurance companies, military dental services, and dental school clinics.

-The Dental Assistant major is accredited by the Commission on Dental Accreditation of the American Dental Association.
-Graduates of the Dental Assistant Program are eligible to take the Dental Assisting National Board Certification Exam and the Minnesota State Board of Dentistry Registration Licensure Exam.
-Dental assistant graduates, upon successful completion of the exams, are certified and licensed dental assistants.
+The Dental Assistant program is accredited by the American Dental Association, Commission of Accreditation.
+Graduates of the Dental Assistant Program are eligible to take the Dental Assisting National Board Certification Exam and the Minnesota State Board of Dentistry Dental Assistant State Licensure Exam.
+Dental Assistant graduates, upon successful completion of the exams, are Certified and Licensed dental assistants.